spacealtctrl/sony_sm8550_SukiSU_SUSFS/README.md

 This kernel is provided as-is without any warranty.
 Use at your own risk.
 Always backup your data before flashing custom kernels.

 ---

-**Note**: In SUS SU Mode 2, it may show as disabled or incompatible because non-kprobe hooks are used during compilation, which are no longer needed.